spk121/jozabad/README.md

 ## References

 * Jozabad is inspired by the ITU's X.25 protocol: specifically its message types and state machine.
-It is not a true implementation of X.25 over TCP.
+It is not a true implementation of X.25 over TCP, which is known as XOT.
+* It uses ZeroMQ sockets to reduce book-keeping.